 Not your average grilled cheese sandwich, these are so much more!
-Pita Grilled Cheese stuffed with Mediterranean favorites including melty mozzarella, feta, spinach, sundried tomatoes, and a little basil pesto.
-Add your favorite salad for a complete meal!
+Pita Grilled Cheese stuffed with Mediterranean favorites including melty mozzarella, feta, spinach, sun dried tomatoes, and a little basil pesto.
+Add your favorite salad or tomato basil soup for a complete meal!

 Grilled cheese with a Mediterranean twist!

 The grilled cheese sandwich is an American classic everyone loves!
 And I won't blame you if the first thing you picture when you hear grilled cheese is heavily buttered toast and melty American cheese, maybe served next to a bowl of tomato soup.
 But today is about a different grilled cheese experience with a bit of a Mediterranean twist!

 First off, instead of sandwich bread, we use pita pockets in this recipe.
 I am a huge fan of using pita for sandwiches, like in my ground beef pita sandwiches!
 In today's recipe, you end up with delicious pockets of pita bread filled with Mediterranean favorites, replacing your typical yellow cheese squares with melty mozzarella and rich, salty feta, and even sneaking in a good handful of baby spinach.
 Sweet sun-dried tomatoes and a few spoons of basil pesto seal the deal!

 I won't be offended if you take a shortcut and use store-bought basil pesto, but if you're after the real deal, definitely try my homemade basil pesto recipe (I share couple of tips that make all the difference).

 Can you use any cheese for grilled cheese?